babagay/java-practice/README.md

 # java-practice
-Java cource at Source IT
+Java course at Source IT